 Many people fall into debt, ranging from mortgage debt to credit card debt.
-In fact, according to a recent GOBankingRates survey, the average overall debt of Americans — including those with no debt — is approximately $63,000.
+In fact, according to a GOBankingRates survey, the average overall debt of Americans — including those with no debt — is approximately $63,000.
 However, among survey respondents with debt, the average total amount owed is $140,113, the survey showed.

 If you’re in debt — especially if you’re getting calls from creditors — take action.

 Click through to see how you can get yourself out of debt.

 The first step to getting out of debt is to stop digging yourself further into debt.
 Stop using debt to fund your lifestyle.
 Don’t be afraid to cut up cards.
 If you don’t have them, you won’t use them.
 If you need to keep one for emergencies, place it in a container of water in your freezer.
 Waiting for it to thaw will give you time to examine whether there is another way to solve the problem.

 Don’t Miss: How To Come Back From 10 Credit Horror Stories